What kinds of commercial film does Polar Tint install?

 How does Polar Tint price commercial film to franchisees?

-Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our parent company.
+Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our affiliate manufacturer.
 Pricing is just over manufacturing cost.
 Independent commercial window film shops typically pay 20-40% more sourcing from distributors — that cost-basis gap is the structural economic advantage of the franchise model.

 What's the franchise cost to add commercial film to my Polar Tint shop?